• Best Kuta Hotel: AlamKulkul

-Bali is truly paradise, with rice-terraces cascading down verdant volcanic slopes, flaming sunsets dripping over powdery-white sands, and a unique and omnipresent culture that dominates the island and its people despite continual tourist onslaught.
+Bali is truly paradise, with rice-terraces cascading down verdant volcanic slopes, flaming sunsets dripping over powdery-white sands, and a unique and omnipresent culture that dominates the island and its people despite the continued growth of tourism.
 The island is, of course, appreciated by some 3-4 million Indonesian and foreign tourists each year, almost doubling the population at times.
-Some savour the surf, shopping and clubbing in Kuta, while, in contrast, others relish spiritual and cultural pursuits in Ubud.
-More come for rafting, water-sports and scuba-diving for a fraction of the cost of Europe and Australia, but some prefer exploring mountainous landscapes and millennium-old temples.
+Some savor the surf, shopping, and clubbing in Kuta, while others relish spiritual and cultural pursuits in Ubud.
+Many come specifically to enjoy one of Bali’s best hotels and resorts and others to stay in a good cheap Bali hotel and explore all of the best beaches in Bali.
+There are water-sports and scuba-diving, mountainous landscapes, and millennium-old temples.

 Bali is compact, so it is possible to day-trip to just about anywhere on the island from your base.
 But traffic south of (and including) Ubud can be appalling, and most roads north of Ubud are mountainous.
 So, to avoid too much unnecessary travel, choose your base carefully (see below) and don’t be tempted to move between bases more than once every 4 or 5 days.

-Public transport in tourist areas is often non-existent and always crowded, but shuttle buses are plentiful and comfortable.
-It is also easy to find taxis (except in Ubud) and charter a car with driver for only US$40 per day.
-(Hideous traffic, absent road signs and narrow potholed roads are just three excellent reasons why you should never hire a car and drive yourself.)
+Public transport in tourist areas is often non-existent and always crowded, but privately-owned shuttle buses are plentiful and comfortable.
+It is also easy to find taxis (except in Ubud) and charter a car with driver for only US$40 per day – this is great value and the driver will act as a personal travel guide (albeit, with imperfect English).
+Intense traffic, absent road signs and narrow potholed roads are three excellent reasons why you should never rent a car and drive yourself.

 The Best Places To Stay in Bali

-Most resorts in Nusa Dua cater particularly well for romantic holidays, with packaged deals for newly-weds and ‘honeymoon suites’, but your hotel may also be inundated with noisy families.
-Considerably more tranquil and romantic is Jimbaran, where hotels don’t really cater for children and parts of the elongated, curved and sandy bay are empty and ideal for sunbathing and strolling.
+Most resorts in Nusa Dua promote romantic holidays, with packaged deals for newly-weds and ‘honeymoon suites’, but your hotel may also be inundated with noisy families.
+Considerably more tranquil and romantic is Jimbaran, where hotels don’t really cater to children and parts of the elongated, curved and sandy bay are empty and ideal for sunbathing and strolling.
 Each afternoon the beach becomes packed with tables and chairs as seaside cafés offer romantic candlelight dinners at sunset, with fresh seafood, as well as fireworks, wandering musicians and traditional dances.

 With its vast range of places to stay and eat and surprisingly vibrant live music scene, Ubud is a perfect base for exploring the delights of central Bali.
-It’s easy to charter a car with a driver to visit on day-trips extraordinary sights nearby, such as the cliff sculptures at Gunung Kawi; more distant and less-visited areas, like the UNESCO-listed rice-terraces at Jatiluwih; and man-made attractions, such as the Bali Zoo.
-Minibus transfers to organised rafting, hiking and mountain-biking tours are shorter from Ubud and, therefore, rates should be cheaper, but Ubud is not, obviously, that convenient for surfing or snorkelling/diving.
-(A fuller description about Ubud itself is below.)
+It’s easy to charter a car with a driver to visit on day-trips the extraordinary sights nearby, such as the cliff sculptures at Gunung Kawi; more distant and less-visited areas, like the UNESCO-listed rice-terraces at Jatiluwih; and man-made attractions, such as the Bali Zoo.
+Minibus transfers to organized rafting, hiking, and mountain-biking tours are shorter and cheaper from Ubud than the southern beach towns.
+But Ubud is not, obviously, that convenient for surfing, snorkeling, and diving.

 Some visit Bali just for Kuta’s nightlife.
-Among typically sleazy options are multi-storey nightclubs along Jalan Legian street with international DJs and numerous sports bars, each fiercely competing with ‘cocktail specials’, ‘free BBQ’ and ‘girls drink for free’.
+Among typically seedy (but lively) options are multi-story nightclubs along Jalan Legian street with international DJs and numerous sports bars, each fiercely competing with ‘cocktail specials’, ‘free BBQ’ and ‘girls drink for free’.
 A quick taxi ride to the north, Seminyak offers a more sophisticated blend of live jazz, soul and R&B in intimate settings, while further north again in Canggu the décor and prices in clubs are comparable to those in Europe, but patrons would need their own transport or a chartered car or taxi on standby.

-Best Place for Good Food and Restaurants: Seminyak
+Best Place in Bali for Good Food and Restaurants: Seminyak

 Kuta offers the widest choice and lowest prices, and places in Canggu can be pretentious and remote, so Seminyak wins this award.
 The twisted lanes are packed with alluring cafés and bistros offering cuisines from just about every country on earth – even Indonesia!
 Some directly face the sea, so early diners or pre-dinner drinkers can relish the sublime sunsets.
 Also, cafés perched on the beach scatter beanbags across the sand each afternoon for guests to enjoy the sunset, cocktails and, later, live music.